-Obesity can make one vulnerable to various serious ailments which is why one must follow a healthy diet and stay physically active to keep one's body weight under limits.
+Obesity can make one vulnerable to serious ailments which is why one must follow a healthy diet and stay physically active to keep one's body weight under limits.
 However, there are times when a person may gain weight despite following a low-fat diet and exercise regimen.
 Well, a hormonal imbalance could be the reason behind such an unexplained weight gain.

 Connection Between Hormones and Weight Gain

-Progesterone: Progesterone is another type of female sex hormone, and is also known as the pregnancy hormone.
+Progesterone is another type of female sex hormone, and is also known as the pregnancy hormone.
 It is synthesized in the ovaries and by the placenta during pregnancy.
 It is synthesized in small amounts in males by the adrenal gland, and plays an important role in reproductive health as well as several other physiological processes.

 This male sex hormone is synthesized in the testes and ovaries as well as in the adrenal cortex.
 It influences bone and muscle density and hence influences weight in both males and females.
 Muscle cells burn calories in the body and keep the rate of metabolism high.

 These androgens inhibit lipid storage by fat cells.
 This function gets impaired in case of significantly low serum androgens, which may eventually lead to weight gain.
 In females, this specifically leads to an increase in abdominal fat.

 This peptide hormone is synthesized by the pancreas, and plays the most important role in carbohydrate and fat metabolism.
 Disruption in this function due to reduced insulin production or due to insulin resistance leads to increased lipid stores in fat cells and weight gain.

-Cortisol: Cortisol is secreted by the adrenal glands in a diurnal pattern.
-The cortisol concentration is at its peak in the early morning and is at its lowest at night.
-Cortisol plays many vital roles in the body.
-The most important are blood pressure maintenance, fat metabolism and fast metabolism of carbohydrates to ensure energy availability to the body and stimulation of insulin release to maintain blood sugar.
+Cortisol is secreted by the adrenal glands in a diurnal pattern.
+The cortisol concentration is highest in early morning and lowest at night.
+Cortisol plays vital role in blood pressure maintenance, fat metabolism and fast metabolism of carbohydrates to ensure energy availability to the body and stimulation of insulin release to maintain blood sugar.

 Our body needs hormones to carry out a variety of cellular and physiological processes.
 Any rise or decline in hormonal levels has serious repercussions on one's health.
 An unexplained weight gain or weight loss may be the result of a hormonal imbalance, and must be investigated by consulting an endocrinologist or an appropriate medical expert.

-Disclaimer: This Buzzle article is for informative purposes only, and should not be used as a substitute for professional medical advice.
+Disclaimer: The information provided should not be used as a substitute for professional medical advice.